US economy recovering from coronavirus lockdowns 'very rapidly': Art Laffer

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Navarro went on to say that in order to have jobs in strong economy it’s necessary to “be strategic” in bringing manufacturing jobs back to the U.S. and creating a “solid” base to “employ service sector refugees who might lose their jobs in these beleaguered sectors.”
+Navarro went on to say that in order to have jobs in strong economy, it’s necessary to “be strategic” in bringing manufacturing jobs back to the U.S. and create a “solid” base to “employ service sector refugees who might lose their jobs in these beleaguered sectors.”

 “If we don’t do that in phase four, if we don’t seize the strategic opportunity, then we’re going to miss a big opportunity,” Navarro stressed.